 Maximize the $\sum\limits_{i=1}^{n} y_i$ such that $\sum\limits_{i:e_i \in S_j} y_i \le w_j$, $y_i \ge 0$.
 This is so-called dual of original LP.
 Now, how do we rounding?
 We can choose $\sum\limits_{i:e_i \in S_j} y_i = w_j$.

-First, let’s show that solution of dual, $I$ is a set cover.
-Suppouse that we didn’t cover some $e_k$ so for every subset $e_k \in S_j$, $\sum\limits_{i:e_i \in S_j} y_i < w_j $.
-Now find the minimum difference $w_j$ which $\epsilon = \min_{j:e_k \in S_j}(w_j - \sum\limits_{i:e_i \in S_j} y^o_i)$.
-Then, a new solution with $y^b_k = y^o_k + \epsilon \le w_j$ is still a feasible soltuion.
-It means the contradiction which $y^o_k$ was the maximum.
-Therefore dual problem should produced a feasible solution.
+First, let’s show that the dual solution $I$ is a valid set cover.
+Suppose we failed to cover some $e_k$, so for every subset $S_j$ with $e_k \in S_j$, $\sum\limits_{i:e_i \in S_j} y_i < w_j$.
+Let $\epsilon = \min_{j:e_k \in S_j}(w_j - \sum\limits_{i:e_i \in S_j} y^o_i)$.
+Then the new solution with $y^b_k = y^o_k + \epsilon$ is still feasible and has a strictly larger objective value.
+This contradicts the assumption that $y^o$ was optimal.
+Therefore, the dual solution always produces a feasible set cover.

 From the original LP, it can be known that $\sum\limits_{i=1}^{n} y_i$ $\le$ $\sum\limits_{i=1}^{n} (y_i \sum\limits_{j:e_i \in S_j} x_j)$ $=$ $\sum\limits_{i=1}^{n}\sum\limits_{j:e_i \in S_j} y_i x_j$ $=$ $\sum\limits_{j=1}^{m}\sum\limits_{i:e_i \in S_j} y_i x_j$ $=$ $\sum\limits_{j=1}^{m} (x_j \sum\limits_{i: e_i \in S_j} y_i )$ since $\sum\limits_{j:e_i \in S_j} x_j \ge 1$.